 Perini Corp., Kiewit Constr.
 Corp., Jay Cashman, Inc. d/b/a Perino-Kiewit-Cashman Joint Venture v.
 Commonwealth.
 In several related cases and potential litigation, plaintiffs make claims for alleged increased costs arising from differing site conditions and other causes of delay on the Central Artery/Ted Williams Tunnel project.
 Plaintiffs have asserted claims in excess of \$150 million.
 These claims are at various stages of resolution, including claims pending before the Superior Court, the Appeals Court and the Central Artery Tunnel Project Dispute Review Board ("DRB") panel.
 The DRB has issued decisions on some of the claims, awarding plaintiffs approximately \$69.8 million on claims of approximately \$105.3 million.
-The majority of those decisions are now the subject of further court proceedings.
+The majority of those decisions are now the subject of further court proceedings or a decision of the Project's Chief Engineer pursuant to the parties' contracts.
 Plaintiffs also still have approximately \$52 million in claims pending before the DRB, the Project Director and possibly the courts.

-In early May 2012, the Appeals Court will hear oral arguments as to whether the DRB was authorized to issue binding arbitral decisions on numerous claims, or whether it was only authorized to issue non-binding recommendations that were subject to revision by the Project Director.
+In early May 2012, the Appeals Court heard oral arguments as to whether the DRB was authorized to issue binding arbitral decisions on numerous claims, or whether it was only authorized to issue non-binding recommendations that were subject to revision by the Project Director.
+The court took the case under advisement.

 OPEIU, Local 6 and the Massachusetts Trial Court, American Arbitration Association.
-The union representing the Trial Court's clerical and professional employees has taken two grievances to arbitration concerning the non-payment of negotiated wage increases for the second and third years of a collective bargaining agreement effective from July 1, 2007 to June 30, 2010.
-On May 7, 2010, the arbitrator issued an award requiring the Trial Court to pay the wage increases, which now total approximately \$40 million.
-On October 18, 2010, the union filed a petition in Superior Court to enforce the arbitration award.
-The union has also filed an unfair labor practice charge with the Division of Labor Relations alleging that the Commonwealth's failure to comply with the arbitration award violates G.L. c.
+The union representing the Trial Court's clerical and professional employees arbitrated two grievances concerning the non-payment of negotiated wage increases for the second and third years of a collective bargaining agreement effective from July 1, 2007 to June 30, 2010.
+In May, 2010, the arbitrator issued an award requiring the Trial Court to pay the wage increases, which now total approximately \$40 million.
+In October, 2010, the union filed a petition in Superior Court to enforce the arbitration award.
+The union also filed an unfair labor practice charge with the Division of Labor Relations alleging that the Commonwealth's failure to comply with the arbitration award violated G.L. c.
 150E.
 The Trial Court and the union subsequently settled this matter.
-Under the terms of the settlement agreement, the Trial Court will use operating funds for the 2011 fiscal year to place the subject employees at the correct pay level effective as of the pay period that begins March 13, 2011.
-The Governor has included certain funds for OPEIU, Local 6 employees' wages in a supplemental budget, including retroactive payments from July 1, 2010 to March 12, 2011.
+Under the terms of the settlement agreement, the Trial Court agreed to use operating funds for the 2011 fiscal year to place the subject employees at the correct pay level effective as of the pay period that began March 13, 2011.
+In April 2011, the Governor signed a supplemental budget containing a \$30 million appropriation to the Trial Court that is being applied toward the arbitration award.
 The remainder of the retroactive wage payments will be paid out in increments from the Trial Court's budget by fiscal year 2015.
-The Superior Court lawsuit is currently stayed by agreement of the parties and will be withdrawn upon passage of the supplemental budget.
-The charge before the Division of Labor Relations will be withdrawn by the union upon the parties' negotiation of a successor collective bargaining agreement.
+The Superior Court lawsuit has been dismissed.
+Likewise, the charge before the Division of Labor Relations has been dismissed with prejudice.